Kiddinglife/kiddinglife.github.io/_posts/2016-03-22-good-logging-practice.md

    2. If the transaction completes successfully, discard the queue and log a summary.
    3. If an error is encountered, log the content of the entire queue and the error.
  - This technique is especially useful for test logging of system interactions.
+ - An implementation for log queue please see [https://github.com/egymgmbh/log-queue]

 #### 11 Always Improve Logging
 When problems occur, before fixing the problem: